top of page

 • Classroom Accommodations: Preferential seating, use of computers for note-taking, or adjustments to lighting and sound.

-Each college has its process for determining and implementing accommodations.
+Each college has its own process for determining and implementing accommodations.
 If applicable, a student with a disability associated with ANY psychiatric diagnosis may request MOST of the accommodations listed above.
-It's crucial for students to contact their institution’s Office of Disability Services to discuss their needs and required documentation.
+It's crucial for students to contact their institution’s disability services to discuss their needs and required documentation.
 The goal is to provide an equitable learning environment for students with disabilities.

 Steps to Ensure College Accommodations